-Once there is a court order instructing a parent to pay child support, it is a criminal offence not to pay.
+Once there's a court order instructing a parent to pay child support, it's a criminal offence not to pay.

 Important steps to follow

-- First, you need to apply for a maintenance order at the Magistrate's Court (also called District Courts) in the district where you live.
+- First, you need to apply for a maintenance order at the Magistrate's Court (also called District Courts) within the district you live.

 - If you’re unsure, your local court will give you advice and tell you exactly at which court to apply for maintenance.

 - Go to the relevant court, complete and submit Form A: Application for a maintenance order (J101).